lahou-sys/remotely_deploy_apache/README.md

 First, please consider contributing to RDA.
 It's people like you who make RDA such a great tool.

-Please consult the following [CONTRIBUTTING](CONTRIBUTTING.md) file to understand the procedure.
+Please consult the following [CONTRIBUTING.md](CONTRIBUTING.md) file to understand the procedure.

-Also read the ["Contributor Covenant"](code_of_conduct.md) to complete the content of the CONTRIBUTTING file.
+Also read the ["Contributor Covenant"](code_of_conduct.md) to complete the content of the CONTRIBUTING.md file.